ansys/pyensight/doc/source/examples_source/25-intermediate/README.txt

 Intermediate examples
 =====================

-These intermediate examples show how the PyEnSight API can be used for more complex workflows that use calculator functions, queries, viewports, and annotations.
+These intermediate examples use the PyEnSight API for more complex workflows that employ calculator functions, queries, viewports, and annotations.